-DeepGraphs is focusing on JSON-LD as it fits more natural to serialise the advanced rules that are going to be exchanged.
+DeepGraphs is focusing on JSON-LD as it fits more natural to serialize the advanced rules that are going to be exchanged.
 Thus, all information could be encoded to RDF and treated accordingly.

 This document is merely a public working draft of a potential specification.
-It has no official standing of any kind and does not represent the support or consensus of any standards organisation.
+It has no official standing of any kind and does not represent the support or consensus of any standards organization.

-This specification describes the conformance criteria for DeepGraphs API documentations and DeepGraphs clients.
-This criteria is relevant to authors, authoring tool implementers, and client implementers.
+This specification describes the conformance criteria for DeepGraphs API documentation and DeepGraphs clients.
+This criterion is relevant to authors, authoring tool implementers, and client implementers.
 All authoring guidelines, diagrams, examples, and notes in this specification are non-normative, as are all sections explicitly marked as non-normative.
 Everything else in this specification is normative.

 DeepGraphs aims to be a specification for the Internet of Things.
 Its main goal is to stand as an interoperability layer between server and client implementations.
-This will happen through a specification that takes into account most of the behaviour in today’s web and automate this.
+This will happen through a specification that takes into account most of the behavior in today’s web and automates this.

-While designing a new DeepGraphs a API the developer has to bear in mind that first he needs to define a finite state machine of all the possible situations of the client server interaction.
+While designing a new DeepGraphs an API the developer has to bear in mind that first, he needs to define a finite state machine of all the possible situations of the client-server interaction.
 To describe the API, any Hypermedia standard will work to show the map of all the possible paths that the client has to follow.
 This finite state machine is going to be encoded in SWRL (maybe also RuleML is going to be supported in the future, or depending on the implementation).

-In this section we are going to describe into more detail about the core principles behind DeepGraphs Specification.
+In this section, we are going to describe in more detail about the core principles behind DeepGraphs Specification.
 If you would like to involve yourself deeper into the theory behind all this, you can read more at the Theoretical Background section or contact me directly.